-Calling all across East Lothian.
-Join in with a bit of Easter fun with our photo Orienteering #EasterOHunt.
-7 towns across East Lothian have a map similar to below for Haddington with accompanying photos given a letter.
-The 7 towns are Dunbar; North Berwick; Haddington; Cockenzie/Port Seton; Prestonpans; Tranent and Musselburgh.
-All courses can be found on the link at the bottom of this page or by clicking on the town name above.
+7 towns across East Lothian have a map similar to below with accompanying photos.
+Take a walk, run, wheel around your town and match up the numbered locations to the correct lettered photo.
+All courses can be found on the link at the bottom of this page by clicking on the town name.

 Your fun is to head out and navigate to the numbered points in your town and match the photo with the numbered pin.

-Please share your efforts with photos and comments on social media mentioning your school and @ELOutdoorEd (twitter/ Instagram/ Facebook) and using the hashtag #EasterOHunt.
-Participation prizes will be awarded.
-(Open to all pupils at ELC schools) Please complete your course before the end of the school Easter holidays – by the 19th April.
-If you prefer you can email or post evidence of your participation.
+Please share your efforts with photos and comments on social media mentioning your school and @ELOutdoorEd (twitter/ Instagram/ Facebook) and using the hashtag #EasterOHunt2022 Participation prizes will be awarded.
+(Open to all pupils at ELC schools) Please complete your course before the 30th April.

 Please do not post evidence of your answers – we may ask for answers only if you are chosen for a prize.
 Suitable evidence of participation may include photos of you out and about in your town by the control pictures or similar.